Albany holding cooking challenge for Preparedness Month

-Albany city officials will observe Preparedness Month this September 2018, with an emergency food cook-off challenge and is seeking entrants.
+Albany city officials will observe Preparedness Month this September 2018, with an emergency food cook-off challenge and are seeking entrants.

 Inspired by The Food Network's "Chopped" and other TV food contests, contestants will be challenged to create something delicious from nongourmet, shelf-stable foods and potable water typically found in home emergency kits.